 Did you know the growth rate of podcast popularity holds at a steady 10 to 20% year-over-year?
 It’s no wonder why so many smart entrepreneurs and business owners are adding podcasts to their marketing.

 Podcasts provide listen-on-demand convenience.
-Hosts who bring on guests also build their personal network and gain access to new audiences.
+Hosts who bring on guests also build their personal networks and gain access to new audiences.
 Podcasts are a win-win for host, guest, and producer.

 Written by Chelsei Henderson